brendt/stitcher.io/app/Blog/Content/2025-11-13-game-changing-editions.md

 ## Why break stuff?

 "Can't we just… not break stuff?"
 Sure, PHP already does its utmost best to keep backwards compatibility to the highest level.
 That doesn't always work out, and luckily, there are automated tools these days that have made upgrading PHP super easy.
 Despite all of that, [Packagist stats](/blog/php-version-stats-june-2025) report around 50% of PHP projects running on outdated versions.
-Around 50% of the most popular open source packages still have support for unsupported PHP versions as well.
+Around 50% of the most popular open source packages still support outdated PHP versions as well.
 Last year, PHP [increased their security support](https://wiki.php.net/rfc/release_cycle_update) for outdated versions with an additional year, creating even less incentive for projects to upgrade.

 [![](/img/blog/version-stats/2025-jun-03.svg)](/img/blog/version-stats/2025-jun-03.svg)